unitedstates/contact-congress/documentation/schema.md

 - `img_selector`: Selector the the 3x3 grid image
 - `phrase_selector`: Selector for the element that contains the challenge phrase
 - `phrase_selector_fallback`: Selector the element that contains the challenge phrase.
 Used to handle case when there is not a canonical image with the phrase, because that causes the selector to change.
+- `simple_img_selector`: Selector for image, in the event a simple reCAPTCHA challenge is presented
+- `simple_textbox_selector`: Select for textbox, in the event a simple reCAPTCHA challenge is presented
 - `audio_selector`: Selector for the download link for the audio file
 - `audio_response_selector`: Selector for the response to the audio challenge
 - `audio_switch_selector`: Selector for the button to switch between image and audio challenges